lscharwaechter/TransformerGAN/README.md

 ## References
 <a id="1">[1]</a>
 R. Guidotti et al. (2020).
-"Explaining Any Time Series Classifier."
+Explaining Any Time Series Classifier.
-In IEEE Second International Conference on Cognitive Machine Intelligence (CogMI)
+IEEE Second International Conference on Cognitive Machine Intelligence (CogMI)

 <a id="2">[2]</a>
 Yale Song, David Demirdjian, and Randall Davis (2011).
-"Tracking Body and Hands For Gesture Recognition: NATOPS Aircraft Handling Signals Database."
+Tracking Body and Hands For Gesture Recognition: NATOPS Aircraft Handling Signals Database.
-In Proceedings of the 9th IEEE International Conference on Automatic Face and Gesture Recognition, Santa Barbara.
+In Proceedings of the 9th IEEE International Conference on Automatic Face and Gesture Recognition.